particle-iot/docs/src/content/faq/wholesale/wholesale-products.md

 SKU | Low volume lead time | High volume lead time
 ------------ | ------------- | -------------
-ANTDUCK | Less than 100 units, ships immediately | More than 100 units, ships in 4 - 6 weeks
+ANTDUCK | Less than 250 units, ships immediately | More than 250 units, ships in 4 - 6 weeks
-ANTELEC | Less than 20 units, ships immediately | More than 20 units, ships in 4 - 6 weeks
+ANTELEC | Less than 50 units, ships immediately | More than 50 units, ships in 4 - 6 weeks
 ANTELEC50 | Less than 500 units, ships immediately | More than 500 units, ships in 4 - 6 weeks
-ANTFLEX | Less than 100 units, ships immediately | More than 100 units, ships in 4 - 6 weeks
+ANTFLEX | Less than 250 units, ships immediately | More than 250 units, ships in 4 - 6 weeks
-ARDSHIELD | Less than 40 units, ships immediately | More than 40 units, ships in 8 - 10 weeks
+ARDSHIELD | Less than 20 units, ships immediately | More than 20 units, ships in 8 - 10 weeks
-ASSET2GV2 | Less than 5 units, ships immediately | More than 5 units, ships in 10 - 13 weeks
+ASSET2GV2 | Less than 4 units, ships immediately | More than 4 units, ships in 10 - 13 weeks
 ASSET3G260V2 | Less than 300 units, ships immediately | More than 300 units, ships in 10 - 13 weeks
 ASSET3G270V2 | Less than 50 units, ships in 6 - 8 weeks | More than 50 units, ships in 10 - 13 weeks
-BAT1800 | Less than 150 units, ships immediately | More than 150 units, ships in 2 - 4 weeks
+BAT1800 | Less than 50 units, ships immediately | More than 50 units, ships in 2 - 4 weeks
 BATTMOD50 | Less than 500 units, ships immediately | More than 500 units, ships in 4 - 6 weeks
 E260KIT | Less than 100 units, ships immediately | More than 100 units, ships in 12 - 16 weeks
 E260TRAY50 | Less than 300 units, ships in 1 - 2 weeks | More than 300 units, ships in 12 - 16 weeks
 E270KIT | Less than 200 units, ships in 4 - 6 weeks | More than 200 units, ships in 12 - 16 weeks
-E270TRAY50 | Less than 200 units, ships in 1 - 2 weeks | More than 200 units, ships in 12 - 16 weeks
+E270TRAY50 | Less than 200 units, ships in 8 - 10 weeks | More than 200 units, ships in 12 - 16 weeks
 E310KIT | Less than 50 units, ships immediately | More than 50 units, ships in 12 - 16 weeks
 E310MOD1 | Less than 75 units, ships immediately | More than 75 units, ships in 12 - 16 weeks
 E310TRAY50 | Less than 500 units, ships immediately | More than 500 units, ships in 12 - 16 weeks
 E350KIT | Less than 200 units, ships immediately | More than 200 units, ships in 12 - 16 weeks
 E350TRAY50 | Less than 50 units, ships immediately | More than 50 units, ships in 12 - 16 weeks
-E402KIT | Less than 200 units, ships in 6 - 8 weeks | More than 200 units, ships in 12 - 16 weeks
+E402KIT | Less than 200 units, ships in 10 - 12 weeks | More than 200 units, ships in 12 - 16 weeks
-E402MOD1 | Less than 150 units, ships in 6 - 8 weeks | More than 150 units, ships in 12 - 16 weeks
+E402MOD1 | Less than 150 units, ships in 10 - 12 weeks | More than 150 units, ships in 12 - 16 weeks
 E402TRAY50 | Less than 200 units, ships in 10 - 12 weeks | More than 200 units, ships in 12 - 16 weeks
 GSWTP | Less than 40 units, ships immediately | More than 40 units, ships in 8 - 10 weeks
 MKITPH | Less than 200 units, ships immediately | More than 200 units, ships in 12 - 16 weeks